pytest-dev/pytest-reportlog/README.rst

 ===========

 Common compression suffixes like `.gz`, `.bz2` and `.xz` will automatically use the requested compression format.
-The implementations from the python stdlib are used and mist be enabled in the python builds.
+The implementations from the python stdlib are used and must be enabled in the python builds.

 Example
 -------